t3-oss/create-t3-app/www/src/pages/en/why.md

 We love React.
 It has made UI development accessible in ways we never imagined before.
 It also can lead developers down some rough paths.

-Next.js offers a lightly opinionated, heavily optimized approach to creating a website using React.
+Next.js offers a lightly opinionated, heavily optimized approach to creating applications using React.
 From routing to API definitions to image rendering, we trust Next.js to lead developers toward good decisions.

 ## Why tRPC/Prisma/Tailwind/etc?